ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 ---
 layout: post
 title: An Illustrated Guide to Shape and Strides (Part 1)
+synopsis: A detailed look at strides are used to define the shape and order of multi-dimensional arrays.
 ---

 Welcome to the first part of a three-part illustrated guide examining shapes, strides and multidimensionality in [NumPy](https://numpy.org/).